zenarcher007AtKnoxCollege/cs220-plagiarism-detector/README.md

 Getting the documents for testing
 ===
 The documents for testing are NOT stored in the Github repo.
-This is because it is not good to store lots of data on Github.
-Instead, find the documents on [Google Drive here]().
+This is because it is not a good practice to store lots of data on Github.
+Instead, find the documents on [Google Drive here](https://drive.google.com/file/d/10AM2DyjpUpodCfFYzxNS5NIqx1D95eGB/view?usp=sharing).

 Download the zipfile, and then extract or unzip it into your Eclipse project.
 It should look like this:

 <img src="pd.png" alt="Eclipse project file structure" style="width:200px;"/>

 Your docs folder structure **`must look exactly like this`**.
-If you have an extra folder, so it's "docs/docs/tinydocs" instead of "docs/tinydocs", then you have to fix it.
+If you have an extra folder, so it's "docs/docs/tinydocs" instead of "docs/tinydocs", then you have to fix it by moving folders around.
 (This often happens when extracting on Windows.)

 What to submit
 ===